-These stores, like IBIS stores, provide fresh and healthy food, drinks and a variety of other supermarket products.
+These stores, like IBIS stores, provide fresh and healthy food, drinks and various other supermarket products.
 Stores tailor their ranges to give remote local communities the best fresh produce and encourage healthy food choices.
-A number of stores cater for general merchandise such as whitegoods, drapery, manchester, furniture, power cards, along with fuel and domestic gas bottles.
+Several stores cater for general merchandise such as whitegoods, drapery, manchester, furniture, power cards, along with fuel and domestic gas bottles.